Henfield: The Cat House

 The Cat House is at Pinchnose Green, so called because there used to be a tannery nearby and the process of tanning produces unpleasant odours.
 This house was once owned by George Ward who had a canary.
 This bird was killed by a cat belonging to the Anglican Canon Nathaniel Woodard who lived at nearby Martyn Lodge.
 So incensed was Ward that he painted his house with pictures of a cat holding a bird that would be seen by the canon every time he walked past on his way to the church.
 He also rigged up strings of sea shells to rattle, and a black figure would appear at a small window called the zulu hole when the hapless canon was seen approaching.

 Henfield Museum

 Started in the 1930s, Henfield Museum moved to its current location in the Henfield Hall in 1974.
 It contains collections related to local events and people from mesolithic times onwards as well as local natural history.
-It also contains materials linked to local people such as Marjorie Baker and William Borrer and enterprises including the Allen-Brown Violet Nurseries and local railway station (closed in 1966).
+It also contains materials linked to local people such as Marjorie Baker and William Borrer and enterprises including the Allen-Brown Violet Nurseries and Henfield railway station (closed in 1966).
 It is run by the Friends of Henfield Museum and the Henfield Parish Council.